-"Sale transaction" means a purchase, transfer, or exchange of any interest in the ownership of a legal entity held by a individual or another entity; provided that the individual or entity selling or transferring the ownership interest holds real property located in Hawaii that has a fair market value exceeding $ on the date of the purchase, transfer, or exchange of the ownership interest of the transferor.
+"Sale transaction" means a purchase, transfer, or exchange of any interest in the ownership of a legal entity; provided that the entity selling or transferring the ownership interest holds real property located in Hawaii that has a fair market value exceeding $ on the date of the purchase, transfer, or exchange of the ownership interest of the transferor.

 §247-C Imposition of tax.
 There is hereby imposed and shall be levied, collected, and paid, a real property asset acquisition tax as hereinafter provided, on all applicable transfers; provided that the tax imposed under this part is in addition to any conveyance tax that may be assessed under part I of this chapter.

 §247-D Basis and rate of tax.
 The tax imposed by section 247‑C shall be based on the actual and full consideration (whether cash or otherwise, including any promise, act, forbearance, property interest, value, gain, advantage, benefit, or profit), paid or to be paid for all applicable transfers of real property located in Hawaii or any interest therein, that shall include any liens or encumbrances thereon at the time of sale, lease, sublease, assignment, transfer, or conveyance, and shall be at the following rates:

 (1) cents per $ for properties with a value of less than $ ;